jayunit100/puppet-airgapped-controlplane-master/README.md

 Hell yes.
 Puppet agents can do one off connections to their hosts !
 Puppet agents can run in cron jobs pretty easily, and these jobs will just periodically check in with a master and do what needs to be done https://puppet.com/docs/puppet/5.5/man/agent.html  .
 That said, a later implementation of this might actually use a master but that will be harder (...impossible...).

+# Prerequisites

+Understand  https://puppet.com/docs/puppet/5.3/architecture.html.
+Note the difference between pure agent runs and master/agent runs.

+Again, note that these recipes also use `--test` so that the agent shuts down after running.
+In production you might want something different.

 # how ?